Resumes & Cover Letters

 - Be honest.
 When outlining your achievements and credentials, be confident in your letter, but don't exaggerate, brag or lie.

 - Read, edit and re-read your letter for typos.
 Utilize EKU's Center for Career & Co-op for help with resume and cover letter critiques and personalized feedback.
-Schedule your resume & cover letter review through your C3 Career Express Account.
+Schedule your resume & cover letter review through your Handshake Account.